Shahaf2kk/WebStore.angular-asp.net.project/README.md

 JWT authentication.
 sql server - using queries.

-Im finish my project and i learning to deploy it and the sql server data on ubuntu server on my other laptop. (im new on ubuntu system)
+I have finished my project and i now learning to deploy it and the sql server data on ubuntu server on my other laptop. (im new on ubuntu system)

 becouse the whole website is generated from DB data it cant build on ur machine please be impressed by the pictures until im deploy on my server :) -